peteichuk/webpack-custom-loader/README.md

 ### EG see in main.ts

-we have method `getValue` but after assembly, it is replaced by `setValue`
+we have method `originMethod` but after assembly, it is replaced by `fakeMethod` from config file `./configs/replacements.json`